yiicod/yii2-listener/README.md

 Event listener
 ==============

-If you want know what extensions do you have, install this extension and use one file "lestener" for add something on events
+If you want know what events do you have, install this extension and use file "listener" for add some events.
+You always will know that event you have and that class has assigned

 Installation
 ------------